Connect Jira Cloud to GitHub

 Make sure you enter the Jira Software Base URL (for example,) for both the Homepage URL and Authorization callback URL fields.
 Don't use the dashboard URL, such as

-- Keep your browser open at your GitHub account while you go on with the next step.
+- Keep your browser open in your GitHub Enterprise account while you go on with the next step.

 Step 2.
 Add the OAuth token in Jira Software

-After you create a key and secret in GitHub, you go back to Jira Software and enter the account, the OAuth key, and secret as follows:
+After you create a key and secret in GitHub Enterprise, you go back to Jira Software and enter the account, the OAuth key, and secret as follows:

 - Log in to Jira Software as a user with admin permissions.

 - From the Jira Software dashboard click the cog (settings) icon.

 - Choose Applications.